 Bryce Canyon is a place where you can spot a lot of wild animals.

 The major wildlife species that can be spotted in this area are elk, mules, pronghorn, rattlesnakes, prairie dogs, and so forth.

 The animals have adapted to the environment around them and blend in quite nicely.

-However, you have to be a bit alert and active in order to make sure that you do not end up hurting the animals and vice versa.
+However, you must be alert and active to ensure you do not hurt the animals and vice versa.